Meet The Speakers

 Website

-Matthew G. Sampson, M.D., M.P.H., Warren E. Grupe Chair of Pediatric Nephrology at Boston Children’s Hospital; Associate Professor of Pediatrics, Harvard Medical School; Associate Member of the Broad Institute and member of the Kidney Disease Initiative; Research Faculty at the Brigham and Women’s Hospital Nephrology Division.
+Matthew G. Sampson, M.D., M.S.C.E., Warren E. Grupe Chair of Pediatric Nephrology at Boston Children’s Hospital; Associate Professor of Pediatrics, Harvard Medical School; Associate Member of the Broad Institute and member of the Kidney Disease Initiative; Research Faculty at the Brigham and Women’s Hospital Nephrology Division.

 Dr. Sampson is a nephrologist at Boston Children’s Hospital and director of the Sampson Lab.
 His aim is to improve outcomes for children with nephrotic syndrome by applying modern genomics to advance precision medicine and inform causes, prognoses, and treatments.